developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

 > **Requires MX 8.1 or later on target device(s)**

-> **`IMPORTANT:`**.
-If a target device is downgraded to MX 8.0 or earlier and an upgrade is later required, the upgrade profile must be created using the previous "non-smart" methods.
-However, integration with the LifeGuard build database in StageNow 5.0 removes the requirement to manually identify the OS and LifeGuard image(s) required for the upgrade operation(s).
+> **`IMPORTANT:` If a target device is downgraded to MX 8.0 or earlier** and an upgrade is later required, the upgrade Profile must be created using the previous "non-smart" methods.
+However, integration with the LifeGuard build database in StageNow 5.0 removes the requirement to manually identify the OS and LifeGuard image(s) required for such upgrade operation(s).

 -----